Outsourced Marketing: The Golden Boomerang for Professional Services Firms

 This research allows me to create a strategy framework that I present back to the firm.
 This is key, as it ensures the client truly understands the proposed direction from the outset.
 Once agreed, it means both parties are confident the strategy aligns with the business’s goals.

 This also serves as a useful health-check of a firm’s current positioning, and those of others in their niche.
-Changes here can be helpful in allowing them to stand out from the crowd in their marketing.
+The research may have surfaced opportunities for a firm to stand out from its competitors, with this being reflected in their marketing.

-Beyond this, a marketing partner will continue to absorb information about market trends and competitor activity throughout your working partnership, and (should!) feedback any useful insights to those in the business.
-These offer ways for firms to improve, expand or enhance their offering, positioning and ability to meet current market demands.
+Beyond this, a marketing partner will continue to absorb information about market trends and competitor activity throughout your working partnership, and (should) feedback useful insights to those in the business.
+These can show firms how they can improve, expand or enhance their offering, positioning and meet the modern demands of the market.
 A good place to discuss these nuggets is during status meetings, which is why it’s important to schedule regular time to meet with your marketing partner.

 Outsource to Grow

-For 10 years I’ve sat on all sides of the professional services marketing fence, working within in-house roles, at agencies and, now, as a solo consultant.
-Different types of marketing support offer different advantages and drawbacks.
+For 10 years I’ve sat on all sides of the professional services marketing fence, working in-house, for agencies and now as a solo consultant.
+Different types of marketing support offer different advantages.
 A single consultant is more focused, offers direct access and lower overheads, but may lack specialist expertise in certain areas.
 A larger agency offers a larger team, greater breadth of services, but at a higher cost.

 Whichever way you decide to outsource, it should never be a case of ‘set and forget’.
 It’s key that you receive regular updates on your marketing, so you can understand which processes work, and why.

-Done well, outsourcing gives firms valuable time back, is flexible and cost-effective, and it keeps the team motivated by their marketing.
-But most importantly, it should provide avenues to help them grow and match them with work they love doing.
+With the right partner outsourced marketing is flexible, cost-effective and it gives firms valuable time back.
+But most importantly, it should provide avenues to help them grow by matching them with work they love doing.
+Now that's a dazzling return.